BRDA Gorica Hills wine region

 It takes just 40 mins from the Lodge to whizz up the beautiful Vipava valley, by passing Nova Goricia to reach the bridge that takes you over the uberstunning Soca river and immediately into Brda!

-It really does feel like being on an island when here, as the road from the bridge whisks you up the hill and around the corner to leave the rest of the world far behind.
-Whether you like it or not, inside the first few km, you will encounter a road sign for "Slovenia", so it means somehow you have been in Italy..maybe just Italian airspace!
+It really does feel like being on an island when here, as the road after the bridge whisks you up the hill and around a corner to leave the rest of the world far behind.
+Whether you like it or not, inside the first few km, you will wierdly pass a road sign for "Slovenia", which means somehow and technically you have been in Italy.. just Italian airspace and a kooky peculiarity of central Europe!

 view from the Gonjace tower to the hill top village of Smartno..